InseeFrLab/cloud-scripts/kubespray/README.md

 So that should contain our masters and our workers.
 The inventory is a plain `YAML` file (`.ini` files are also supported).

+You can start by copying the inventory/sample folder which will provide you with a sample configuration.

 Example (using calico as cluster's network):
 ```YAML
 all: